gruener-campus-malchow/gcmwetter/README.md

 | backend | documentation of the database |
 | frontend | the website |
 | raspi | the code for reading, storing and sending records |

+## Plans
+We want to rebuild the project.